 We’re lucky to have a lovely natural site for a jumping field.
 It’s in the valley near the barn, pretty flat-looking as it is, with lush grass on rich topsoil, framed by an old stone wall.
 The site needs drainage and grading/smoothing, but the amount of earth moving would be minimal compared to what these projects usually require in this part of the country.

 There’s a hollow at the north end where we’d build a grob (a.k.a.
 Devil’s Dyke, a sunken obstacle in which horses jump a fence, take a couple of downward-sloping strides to a dry ditch, then a couple strides up to another fence).
 We’d place a water jump somewhere in the middle, and on the sides where the field slopes up, a bank (a steep mound of earth that you ride up and down) and table (a bank with retaining walls that you jump onto and off of).

-On the other side, east of that picturesque stone wall, is the meadow we use for hill work.
-We ride the horses up and down the slope for fitness.
+Beyond that picturesque stone wall is the meadow we use for hill work (i.e., we ride the horses up and down the slope for fitness.)
 It’s the most beautiful field on the farm, and we plan to leave it open for riding.
-So from the jumping field, you could ride up the hill, do some fitness work, and connect to our new trail that loops through the woods.
+So from the jumping field, you could ride on up the hill and connect to our new trail that loops through the woods.
 We love the idea of this, because working horses outside the ring helps them stay fit and fresh and happy.